Should I mention…

-Or should I mention that I have a daughter who’s a photographer, a husband who built a barn, a dog Rosie who sleeps under the covers at night and a lab puppy Emma, who recently ate the back of my grey chair?
+I have a daughter who’s an artist, a husband who crafts wooden bowls, a spotted dog Rosie who sleeps under the covers at night, and a lab Emma who spends most of her time in the river.

 I write about what I see….how I feel….what I think we should talk about.

-I wrote a humor column in the Sun Valley paper for a few years…did a talk radio show as well…and in the last five years have done three one-women shows.
-One on my life, “From Where I Sit”…one on aging, “Butter to the Edges…and one covering all the things we never talk about, “There Are Things I Didn’t Tell You”.
+I’ve done humor columns and talk radio shows.
+And in the last seven years have done three one-women plays.
+One on my life, “From Where I Sit”.
+One on aging, “Butter to the Edges”.
+And one covering all the things we never talk about, “There Are Things I Didn’t Tell You”.

 I decided to do a website to put my work out to a wider audience.
 But more importantly I thought it would discipline me to do weekly blogs.
 Sort of like the column I used to do.

 So here we go.
 I’ve included videos of my shows as well as scripts from those shows.
-A cross section of short writings I’ve done.
-Covering everything from how I really feel about camping to why I should wear a burqa.
-I’ve included my podcasts and an “in the moment” section which includes my posts.
+A cross-section of writings I’ve done covering everything from wiping my dog down with hand sanitizer… to how I really feel about aging.
+I’ve included my podcasts and an “In the Moment” section which features my posts.

 Drop me a line when you have a chance.
 I’d love to know you’re out there.